Planable/react-native-lexical/README.md

 ## Contribution

-This approach is pretty experimental so any contributions (keyboard toolbar, plugins, commands) are welcome.
+This approach is pretty experimental and still raw so any contributions (bug fixes, keyboard toolbar, plugins, commands) are welcome.

-Also if you have any ideas, questions or problems with Lexical in a react-native-weview, you can open an issue in this repo and we can discuss it.
+Also if you have any ideas, questions, or problems, you can open an issue in this repo and we can discuss it.